lfenzo/lfenzo.github.io/content/experience/_index.md

 ### [Big Data S/A](https://www.linkedin.com/company/big-data-brasil-/)

 ##### Junior Data Scientist (Oct/2022 - Mar/2024)
-As a Junior Data Scientist I worked on client-specific recommendation system projects as well as the Forecast and Product Operations divisions in the company.
+As a Junior Data Scientist, transitioned to the Forecast and Product Operations divisions, where I developed and maintained Machine
+Learning-centered pipelines.
 - Contributed to the development of a recommendation system for a market-leading company in the civil construction sector.
 - Idealized and implemented a quality assurance framework responsible for automating artifacts validation processes.
 - Contributed to codebases with new features, code reviews, maintenance, refactoring and testing.